History of the Jews in Lithuania: Republic of Lithuania (1918–1940)

-Lithuanian President Antanas Smetona was known for his tolerant stance towards Jews and his radical opponents not once nicknamed him as "Jewish King".
-Under Smetona's rule in Lithuania, not a single anti-Jewish law was passed and high-ranking Lithuanian officials, including ministers, did not publicly say anti-Jewish statements.
-Smetona considered Jews not as foreigners, but as Lithuanian citizens of foreign nationality and himself acted against antisemitic acts with his statements which were later followed by actions of governmental institutions (e.g. censorship).
-The Lithuanian courts, war commandants, Lithuanian Police Force severely punished the participants of anti-Jewish physical attacks or smashing of Jews windows (the culprits were punished with fines, imprisoned or even sent to hard labor prisons).
-Moreover, the Government of Lithuania also did not tolerate anti-Jewish attacks and severely punished their participants, especially activists.
+Lithuanian President Antanas Smetona was known for his tolerant stance towards Jews, and his radical opponents more than once nicknamed him the "Jewish King".
+Under Smetona's rule in Lithuania, no anti-Jewish laws were passed, and high-ranking Lithuanian officials, including ministers, did not publicly express anti-Jewish sentiments.
+Smetona considered Jews not as foreigners, but as Lithuanian citizens of foreign nationality.
+He acted against antisemitic acts with his statements, which were later followed by actions of governmental institutions (e.g., censorship).
+Those who participated in anti-Jewish physical attacks or smashed Jews’ windows were severely punished by the Lithuanian courts, war commandants, and the Lithuanian Police Force with fines or imprisonment, including hard labor prisons.
+Moreover, the Government of Lithuania did not tolerate anti-Jewish attacks and severely punished their participants, especially activists.
 Consequently, Jews wished Smetona a long rule of Lithuania.

-However, under Smetona's rule Lithuania was anti-communist and did not tolerate insults of German government but at the same time protected non-offending Jews as in 1934 the Ministry of National Defence of Lithuania adopted an order to counties commandants where it was stated to "severely punish all those who insult the German Government in any way, as well as those who deliberately agitate against Lithuanian Jews; to suppress the activity of all those Jewish organizations which appear to be under Communist cover or succumb to Communist influence".
-The 1938 Constitution of Lithuania (the last in interwar period) did not change Lithuanian Jews situation and it remained as such until the occupation of Lithuania in 1940.
+Under Smetona's rule, Lithuania was anti-communist and did not tolerate insults against the German government while at the same time protected non-offending Jews.
+In 1934, the Ministry of National Defence of Lithuania adopted an order to counties commandants that stated to "severely punish all those who insult the German Government in any way, as well as those who deliberately agitate against Lithuanian Jews; to suppress the activity of all those Jewish organizations which appear to be under Communist cover or succumb to Communist influence".
+The 1938 Constitution of Lithuania (the last in the interwar period) did not change the situation of Lithuanian Jews, and it remained as such until the Soviet occupation of Lithuania in 1940.

 After the Soviet occupation in June 1940, some Jewish communists assumed significant roles in the NKVD and local communist nomenklatura (e.g. Nachman Dushanski).
 Other Jews, particularly religious Jews and Zionists, were treated harshly by the Soviet-imposed communist government in Lithuania prior to the German invasion.

 World War II and the Holocaust

 The Lithuanian Republic was occupied by Soviet Union in June 1940, and one year later, in June 1941, occupied by the Germans.
 During World War II, 91–95% of Lithuania's Jewish population were killed – almost all the Jews who had not managed to leave Lithuania and its environs.
 This was the highest casualty rate of Jews in any nation in the Holocaust.
+According to Yitzhak Arad, out of the 205,000 to 210,000 Lithuanian Jews who ended up under Nazi occupation, only between 9,000 and 10,000 of them survived; the remaining 196,000 to 200,000 were murdered by the Nazis in the Holocaust.

 The Choral Synagogue of Vilnius, the only synagogue in the city to survive the Nazi holocaust and post-war Soviet oppression.

 The only European yeshiva to survive the Holocaust was the Mir Yeshiva.
 With help of the Japanese consul in Kaunas, Chiune Sugihara, its leaders and students managed to escape to the Shanghai Ghetto.